SiaFoundation/siad/doc/api/index.html.md

 }
 ```
 **accountfunding** | hastings
-Amount in hastings used to fund ephemeral accounts with.
+Amount in hastings that went to funding ephemeral accounts with.

 **contractcost** | hastings
 Amount in hastings to cover the transaction fees for this storage obligation.